motigra/piconf/readme.md

 # PIConfig - Post Install Configuration

 ___
-**This project is a WIP and is not ready for use.
+**This project is a WIP and has known issues.
 Sorry!**
 ___

-A utility for `npmjs` projects to customize files with values from a user prompt before/after running `npm install`.
+A utility for `npmjs` projects to customize files with values from a user prompt after running `npm install`.

 > For example, a project using a REST API may require a token to be set in some `.json` file, which needs to be set.
 Using PIConf, when someone clones and installs your package they will be prompted for their token and it will be automatically updated in all relevant locations in code/configuration files.